Bob Hill

 Robert W. Hill (born November 24, 1948) is an American basketball coach.
-Hill grew up in Mount Sterling, Ohio, moving to Worthington, Ohio for high school.
+Hill grew up in Mount Sterling, Ohio, moving to Worthington, Ohio, for high school.
 Hill attended Bowling Green State University.

 Career

 College

 Hill played basketball and baseball collegiately at Bowling Green State University and was also a member of the Sigma Chi Fraternity.
 He attended the school during a time when college players were not eligible to join the varsity squad until their sophomore seasons; although statistics indicated he showed tremendous promise as a member of the freshman team, his success never really translated over to his tenure as a member of the varsity team.
 He then became interested in coaching.

 Early coaching career

-Hill was an assistant coach for the Kansas Jayhawks from 1979 to 1985.
+Hill was an assistant on Tim Grgurich's coaching staff at the University of Pittsburgh for three seasons from 1975 to 1978.
+He was appointed to a similar capacity at the University of Kansas by Ted Owens in 1979 and stayed for six years until 1985, the last two with Larry Brown.

 As NBA coach

 As an assistant

 Hill was an assistant with Hubie Brown and the New York Knicks for the 1985–86 season.
 The following season, Brown was fired after a 4–12 start and Hill became Head Coach on December 1, 1986.
 He would finish out that season with the Knicks and then became an assistant for the Pacers under Dick Versace in 1989.